Gullah: Civil War period

 When the U.S. Civil War began, the Union rushed to blockade Confederate shipping.
 White planters on the Sea Islands, fearing an invasion by the US naval forces, abandoned their plantations and fled to the mainland.
 When Union forces arrived on the Sea Islands in 1861, they found the Gullah people eager for their freedom, and eager as well to defend it.
-Many Gullah served with distinction in the Union Army's First South Carolina Volunteers.
+Many Gullah served with distinction in the Union Army's 1st South Carolina Colored Infantry Regiment.
 The Sea Islands were the first place in the South where slaves were freed.
 Long before the War ended, Unitarian missionaries from Pennsylvania came to start schools on the islands for the newly freed slaves.
 Penn Center, now a Gullah community organization on Saint Helena Island, South Carolina, was founded as the first school for freed slaves.

 After the Civil War ended, the Gullahs' isolation from the outside world increased in some respects.
 The rice planters on the mainland gradually abandoned their plantations and moved away from the area because of labor issues and hurricane damage to crops.
 Free blacks were unwilling to work in the dangerous and disease-ridden rice fields.
 A series of hurricanes devastated the crops in the 1890s.
 Left alone in remote rural areas of the Lowcountry, the Gullah continued to practice their traditional culture with little influence from the outside world well into the 20th century.

-Recent history
+Since late 20th century

-In the 20th century, some plantations were redeveloped as resort or hunting destinations by wealthy whites.
+In the 20th century, some plantations were redeveloped as resort or hunting destinations by wealthy white Americans.
 Gradually more visitors went to the islands to enjoy their beaches and mild climate.
 Since the late 20th century, the Gullah people—led by Penn Center and other determined community groups—have been fighting to keep control of their traditional lands.
-Since the 1960s, resort development on the Sea Islands has greatly increased property values, threatening to push the Gullah off family lands which they have owned since emancipation.
+Since the 1960s, resort development on the Sea Islands greatly increased property values, threatening to push the Gullah off family lands which they have owned since emancipation.
 They have fought back against uncontrolled development on the islands through community action, the courts, and the political process.

 The Gullah have also struggled to preserve their traditional culture in the face of much more contact with modern culture and media.
 In 1979, a translation of the New Testament into the Gullah language was begun.
 The American Bible Society published De Nyew Testament in 2005.
 In November 2011, Healin fa de Soul, a five-CD collection of readings from the Gullah Bible, was released.
 This collection includes Scipcha Wa De Bring Healing ("Scripture That Heals") and the Gospel of John (De Good Nyews Bout Jedus Christ Wa John Write).
-This was also the most extensive collection of Gullah recordings, surpassing those of Lorenzo Dow Turner.
+This was the most extensive collection of Gullah recordings, surpassing those of Lorenzo Dow Turner.
 The recordings have helped people develop an interest in the culture, because they get to hear the language and learn how to pronounce some words.